There’s so many things to do in Newcastle, you’ll be wondering why you didn’t visit this underrated city in the Hunter region sooner!

 Get up for sunrise at the famous Merewether Baths, because it sure is special here!
 There’s something that’s so beautiful about watching the sun rise over the beach that you’ll make it a daily occurrence.
 You’ll be surprised how many people are up and about at sunrise at the beach!

 Interestingly, it’s mind boggling to think that just around the corner from Merewether is Glen State park, completely rugged and untouched beaches.

-15. Go for a hike in Glenrock State Conservation Reserve
+16. Go for a hike or bike ride in Glenrock State Conservation Area

 We were on the lookout to buy some cheap bananas because the prices vary so much and we found Newcastle Markets which is open only on Friday mornings at 9:30am to the public.

 If you wait until they are literally packing up, you can get fruit & veg in bulk for super cheap.
 We ended up buy a huge crate of bananas for $20.
-If you’re wondering what we do with them all, we peel them and freeze most of them to make smoothies 😉 You’re welcome!
+If you’re wondering what we do with them all, we peel them and freeze most of them to make smoothies.

 Blackbutt Reserve is a bit like a wildlife park in the middle of Newcastle.
-You can get up close to loads of Aussie animals and even participate in the feeding times for wombats, bird brunch, koalas and more!
+You can get up close to loads of Australian animals and even participate in the feeding times for wombats, bird brunch, koalas and more!